-Activity 2.3 Creating oral language learning opportunities during show and tell
+Activity 2.3 Creating oral language learning opportunities during show and tell lesson.

-- 1 Discuss whether you do Show and tell in your classroom.
-Share how you conduct these sessions? - 2 Open your Teacher's Guide on page 6.
+Work in the big group: Notes 1 Discuss whether you do Show and tell in your classroom.
+Share how you conduct these sessions?
+2 Open your Teacher's Guide on page 6.
 Look through the steps outlined there.
-Now, participate in the Show and tell demonstration lesson. - 3 Use the table below, and discuss what strategies were used to create language learning opportunities during the demo lesson.
+Now, participate in the Show and tell demonstration lesson.
+3 Use the table below, and discuss what strategies were used to create language learning opportunities during the demo